It's that time of year when we try to turn over a new leaf and make goals and, more importantly, open up a new planner or journal.

 The Medium Method: The Medium Method merges digital and paper into one system that includes a main notebook, a travel notebook and a daily sticky note, along with digital notebooks and apps.
 The idea is to wed the best benefits of both methods.

-The Volt Planner: Previously known as the Spark Planner, the Volt is the creation of Kate Matsudaira.
+The Volt Planner: The Volt is the creation of Kate Matsudaira.
 In addition to the usual planning layout, it includes yearly themes, weekly inspirations and journaling goals, as well as a 30-day challenge for each month.

 Can't decide which planner is right for you?
 Download and print these weekly and monthly pages and see which one works for you.